pearsedoolin/lytics/README.md

 ## Stats

 The data for the [statistics plotter](https://lytics.ca/stats) was downloaded from [open.canada.ca](https://open.canada.ca) it was then restructured using Pandas and stored in a PostreSQL database.

+## Running

+To run the app use `docker-compose -f docker-compose.live.yml up`.

+If there is an error it could be for one of these reasons:

+1. NGINX could already be running on your machine and using a port that docker needs.
+Check its status using `sudo servince nginx status`